christiancadieux/boxcharts/README.md

 then point your chrome browser to localhost:4567/

-Todo: Adding reactivity  to the graph (for example with Websocket/Ractivejs or Vert.x) makes it even more interesting because while the number of points is increasing over time, the graph can still remain at the same granularity.
+Adding reactivity  to the graph (for example with Websocket/Ractivejs or Vert.x) makes it even more interesting because while the number of points is increasing over time, the graph can still remain at the same granularity.